Confessions of a Top MLO – Interview by Brian Stevens

 Monica: Absolutely.
 So I time block to call my realtors every Monday.
 I’m calling my top 40 realtors that I’m targeting and prospecting and working with that I’m in a relationship with.
 On Tuesdays I’m calling all the buyer’s agents and listing agents as well as the borrowers that I am in contract with at the moment, giving them updates.
 I also will call on Mondays, I’ll alternate either realtors I’m in a relationship with or realtors that I’m prospecting too.
 So different Mondays have different themes for me, but always focused on realtors.

 Brian: And we didn’t rehearse any of this, so I don’t know what you’re going to say.
-So what I’m hearing you say right now is call, call, call, call, call.
+What I’m hearing you say right now is call, call, call, call, call.
 So when you’re calling your time blocking, how many calls per day or are you making?

 Monica: At least 40 and I’m using Phone Burner to help me with that.